 Due to the intensity of the MLS Program, this program recommends that students do not work during the program.
-However, if you need to or elect to work, your employment hours cannot interfere with attendance requirements of this program.
+Typically, a full time MLS student should expect to spend 40-45 hours per week completing assignments in the program.
+If you need to or elect to work, your employment hours cannot interfere with attendance requirements of this program.
 Likewise, employment during clinical rotations must also be outside of rotation time.
 Typical class time on campus is between 8:30 AM and 4:30 PM, Monday through Friday.
 Typical clinical rotation times are between 7:00 to 8:00 AM to 3:30 to 4:30 PM, Monday through Friday.